Difference Between Vaporization and Evaporation

 Temperature changeThe temperature during vaporization remains constant.The temperature during evaporation might change.
 Evaporation can occur at any temperature below the boiling point of the liquid.

-Factors affectingThe process of vaporization doesn’t depend on external factors.Evaporation depends on factors like surface area, temperature, humidity, and wind speed.
+Factors affectingThe process of vaporization doesn’t depend on external factors.Evaporation depends on surface area, temperature, humidity, and wind speed.

-NatureIt is a bulk phenomenon that means the process of vaporization takes place over the entire mass of the liquid.It is a surface phenomenon that means it occurs only on the surface of the liquid.
+NatureIt is a bulk phenomenon that means the process of vaporization takes place over the entire mass of the liquid.It is a surface phenomenon, meaning it occurs only on the surface of the liquid.

 What is Vaporization?